 Online to have the full policy statement.
 Here are the six standard policy matters: (1) NOTICE TO PERSONS WITH A DISABILITY: No accommodation can be made until you register with the Counseling Center.
 There will be no retroactive accommodations.
 (2) ACADEMIC DISHONESTY: Any student found guilty of dishonesty in any phase of academic work will be subject to disciplinary action.
 (3) CLASSROOM RULES OF CONDUCT: Students are expected to assist in maintaining a classroom environment that is conducive to learning.
 (4) COURSE EVALUATIONS: In accordance with University policy, students will have an opportunity near the end of the semester on a set day and time to complete a course evaluation.

 Schedule of Readings and Assignments (subject to modification at Instructor's whim!
 Keep abreast of changes as they occur!):

-Session One (August 23-5): Introductory remarks, SAKS pre-test.
+Session One: Introductory remarks, SAKS pre-test.

-Session Two (August 28-Sept.
-1): Heidegger, "Memorial Address" (DT, 43-57).
+Session Two: Heidegger, "Memorial Address" (DT, 43-57).

-Session Three (Sept.
-6-8): A traditional worldview, the question of cultural relativism.
-Achebe, Things Fall Apart (TFA, all).
+Session Three: A traditional worldview, the question of cultural relativism.
+Achebe, Things Fall Apart (A), all

-Session Four (Sept.
-11-15): Nature and other people.
+Session Four: Nature and other people.
 Good Life, chapters 1, 17, 22, 23 (GL, pp. 1-9, 211-226, 281-293).
 First critical reflection paper falls due.

-Session Five (Sept.
-18-22): The pursuit of happiness.
+Session Five: The pursuit of happiness.
 Good Life, Introduction excerpts, chapters 10 and 13 (GL, vii-xv, 132-142,173-182).
-AND

-The death of absolutes.
+Session Five: The death of absolutes.
 Nietzsche, excerpts from Gay Science (GL, chapter 18, pp. 227-240).

-Session Six (Sept.
-25-29): Self-mastery.
+Session Six: Self-mastery.
 Plato, excerpts from Republic (GL, Chapter 2, pp. 10-21 and "Allegory of the Cave", electronic version available).

-Session Seven (Oct.
-2-6): What can I know?
-Descartes, "First Meditation",

-"Second Meditation", and Thomas Nagel, "How do we know anything?" (both available electronically).
+Session Seven: What can I know?
+Descartes, "First Meditation", "Second Meditation", and Thomas Nagel, "How do we know anything?" (both available electronically).

-Session Eight (Oct.
-9-13): Descartes, excerpts from Passions of the Soul (GL, pp. 143-148).
-Second critical reflection falls due.
+Session Eight: Mind-Body dualism.
+Descartes, excerpts from Passions of the Soul (GL, pp. 143-148).
+Second critical reflection paper falls due.

-Session Nine (Oct.
-16-20): Determinism vs. Free Will.
-Derk Pereboom, "Determinism al dente" (on Blackboard course page).
+Session Nine: Determinism vs. Free Will.
+Derk Pereboom, "Determinism al dente" (on course page).

-Session Ten (Oct.
-23-27): The existence of God.
+Session Ten: The existence of God.
 Anselm, "Ontological Argument" and Aquinas, "Five Ways" (both available on Blackboard), Pascal's "Wager" (lecture notes).

-- Session Eleven (Oct.
-30-Nov.
-3): Proofs of God's existence and The Problem of Evil.
-Dostoevsky, Grand Inquisitor (GI, pp. xxix-xxx, 1-19). - Session Twelve (Nov.
-6-10): The Religious Life.
+Session Eleven: Proofs of God's existence and The Problem of Evil.

+Dostoevsky, Grand Inquisitor (GI, pp. xxix-xxx, 1-19).

+SessionTwelve: The Religious Life.
 Dostoevsky, Grand Inquisitor (GI, pp. i-xxviii and 19-80).

-Session Thirteen (Nov.
-13-17): The Post-Modern Turn.
-Nietzsche, Twilight of the Idols (TI, pp. 39- 122).
+Session Thirteen: The Post-Modern Turn.
+Nietzsche, Twilight of the Idols (TI, pp. 39-122).
 Third critical reflection paper falls due.

-Session Fourteen (Nov.
-20): Political Involvement.
-Rorty, Achieving Our Country (AC, pp. 3-38, 75-107, 125-140)
+Session Fourteen: Political Involvement.
+Rorty, Achieving Our Country (AC, pp. 3-38, 75-107, 125-140).

-Session Fifteen (Nov.
-27-Dec.
-1): Rorty, continued, and Course wrap-up.
+Session Fifteen: Course wrap-up.
 SAKS PostTest.